awsdocs/aws-codepipeline-user-guide/doc_source/concepts.md

 An *action* is a set of operations performed on application code and configured so that the actions run in the pipeline at a specified point\.
 This can include things like a source action from a code change, an action for deploying the application to instances, and so on\.
 For example, a deployment stage might contain a deployment action that deploys code to a compute service like Amazon EC2 or AWS Lambda\.

-For a list of available actions, see [Valid Action Types and Providers in CodePipeline ](reference-pipeline-structure.md#actions-valid-providers)\.
+Valid CodePipeline action types are `source`, `build`, `test`, `deploy`, `approval`, and `invoke`\.
+For a list of action providers, see [Valid Action Types and Providers in CodePipeline ](reference-pipeline-structure.md#actions-valid-providers)\.

 ### Pipeline Executions<a name="concepts-executions"></a>

 An *execution* is a set of changes released by a pipeline\.
 Each pipeline execution is unique and has its own ID\.
 An execution corresponds to a set of changes, such as a merged commit or a manual release of the latest commit\.
 Two executions can release the same set of changes at different times\.

 While a pipeline can process multiple executions at the same time, a pipeline stage processes only one execution at a time\.
 To do this, a stage is locked while it processes an execution\.
-Two executions can't occupy the same stage at the same time\.
+Two pipeline executions can't occupy the same stage at the same time\.

 Pipeline executions traverse pipeline stages in order\.
-Valid statuses for pipelines are `InProgress`, `Succeeded`, `Superseded`, and `Failed`\.
+Valid statuses for pipelines are `InProgress`, `Stopping`, `Stopped`, `Succeeded`, `Superseded`, and `Failed`\.
 An execution with a `Failed` or `Superseded` status does not continue through the pipeline and cannot be retried\.

+#### Stopped Executions<a name="concepts-executions-stopped"></a>

+The pipeline execution can be stopped manually so that the in\-progress pipeline execution does not continue through the pipeline\.
+If stopped manually, a pipeline execution shows a `Stopping` status until it is completely stopped\.
+Then it shows a `Stopped` status\.
+A `Stopped` pipeline execution can be retried\.

+There are two ways to stop a pipeline execution:
++ **Stop and wait**
++ **Stop and abandon**

+For information about use cases for stopping an execution and sequence details for these options, see [How Pipeline Executions Are Stopped](concepts-how-it-works.md#concepts-how-it-works-stopping)\.

 #### Failed Executions<a name="concepts-failed"></a>